trevorwelch/image-classification-cnn/README.md

 # image-classification-cnn

-Project from the Udacity Deep Learning Foundations course to classify images from the CIFAR-10 data set.
+Project from the Udacity Deep Learning Foundations course, building a CNN to classify images from the CIFAR-10 data set.